-The annual ZooBoo takes over on Saturdays and Sundays from Oct.
-20-28.
+The Pittsburgh Zoo & PPG Aquarium launches October fun with the annual ZooBoo, which takes over on Saturdays and Sundays from Oct.
+19-26.
 Free with admission, kids can dress in costumes for the Halloween parade and trick-or-treat throughout the zoo.
-Pop into the kid-friendly Haunt Spots, find your way through the hay maze, and show off your maker skills in Casper’s Craft Corner.
-Meet kid-approved character heroes and sheroes along the way – and don’t forget to visit with the animals, too.
+Pop into the kid-friendly Haunt Spots, find your way through the Gymkhana’s Haunted Hideaway and show off your dance skills in the Monster Mash Dance Party.
+Check out the Haunted House and catch a magic show performance, which are scheduled throughout the day.
+And don’t forget to visit with the animals, too.

-- Cereal Cinema: ‘Hocus Pocus’
+2. Cereal Cinema: ‘Hocus Pocus’

 Hello, breakfast!
 Row House Cinema planned a special Halloween-focused Cereal Cinema with a screening of “Hocus Pocus” on Oct.
-13. The all-you-can-eat cereal bar will offer gluten-free and dairy alternatives, as well as coffee for mom and dad.
-The $13 ticket includes movie admission and breakfast.
+26. The all-you-can-eat cereal bar will offer gluten-free and dairy alternatives, as well as coffee for mom and dad.
+The $14 ticket includes movie admission and breakfast.

 The PG-rated “Hocus Pocus” is recommended for ages 10 and older.
 The 1993 film stars Bette Midler, Sarah Jessica Parker and Kathy Najimy as a comic coven of witches who are released from a 300-year spell on Halloween.
 A group of kids must find their book of spells to save the day.

 Warning: This could be the start of a family Halloween tradition.

-- Pittsburgh Monster Pumpkins Festival
+3. Pittsburgh Monster Pumpkins Festival

-This free new-to-the-Burgh event takes over the North Shore on Oct.
-20 and 21.
+This free event takes over the North Shore on Oct.
+19 and 20.
 A highlight of the Pittsburgh Monster Pumpkins Festival is a type of regatta never seen on our rivers.
 The Great Pumpkin Paddle puts competitors in humongous carved-out pumpkin “boats” in a silly race down the Allegheny River.
 Dessert fans will love the Pumpkin Pie Plunge, a pie-eating contest.
 Kids can take a whack at the Pumpkin Pinata, a giant pumpkin filled with candy, and spend some time at the Pumpkin Decorating Station.

 Idlewild Park continues its top-of-the-charts family fun with HallowBoo!, running weekends through Oct.
-28. Come in costume to trick-or-treat through Story Book Forest.
+27. Come in costume to trick-or-treat through Story Book Forest.
 Dance to the Jack-O-Lantern Jive and join Daniel Tiger and Katerina Kittycat in a playful show of songs and make-believe.
 Scream with excitement on the spinning, flying rides and calm down on the Loyalhanna Limited Railroad for a full day of amusement.

 The National Aviary in Pittsburgh mounts its family-friendly harvest festival on Oct.
-20 and 27.
+19 and 26.
 Owl-O-Ween welcomes costumed kids to encounters with owls, raptors and night-time creatures.
 Crafts, candy and other treats are part of the lineup.

-- Boo To You Too!
+6. Boo To You Too!

 The Children’s Museum of Pittsburgh regularly schedules sensory-friendly programs for kids.
 A cool Halloween party, Boo To You Too, is planned for Oct.
-28. The all-ages program is designed as a judgment-free zone for kids and adults with sensory sensitivities.
+27. The all-ages program is designed as a judgment-free zone for kids and adults with sensory sensitivities.

-- Creatures of the Night
+8. Creatures of the Night